-- 8.1 The parish (other than a recognized church) must own and maintain a residence for the minister (rectory) as approved by the Archbishop.
-Nonetheless, the Archbishop may approve an arrangement for a minister to live in another residence. - 8.2 If any member of the ministry staff is not provided with a residence the parish should provide an accommodation benefit or pay a housing allowance of an agreed reasonable value. - 8.3 Where a parish agrees to provide an accommodation benefit to a member of the ministry staff it may do so by - (a) directly making payments to a landlord in respect of rent payable for a property in which the member of the ministry staff resides; or - (b) directly making payments to a lending authority in respect of a loan to the member of the ministry staff concerned, such loan having been taken out for the purposes of acquiring the property; or - (c) reimbursing the member of the ministry staff concerned through an MEA for a payment made by them to a lending authority in respect of a loan taken out for the purpose of acquiring the property. - 8.4 Any questions concerning the application of these guidelines, or proposed special accommodation arrangements, should be referred to the Regional Archdeacon.
+- 8.1 The parish (other than a recognised church) must own and maintain a residence for the minister (rectory) as approved by the Archbishop.
+Nonetheless, the Archbishop may approve an arrangement for a minister to live in another residence. - 8.2 If any member of the ministry staff is not provided with a residence the parish should provide an accommodation benefit or pay a housing allowance of an agreed reasonable value. - 8.3 Where a parish agrees to provide an accommodation benefit to a member of the ministry staff it may do so by - - (a) directly making payments to a landlord in respect of rent payable for a property in which the member of the ministry staff resides; or - (b) directly making payments to a lending authority in respect of a loan to the member of the ministry staff concerned, such loan having been taken out for the purposes of acquiring the property; or - (c) reimbursing the member of the ministry staff concerned through an MEA for a payment made by them to a lending authority in respect of a loan taken out for the purpose of acquiring the property. - 8.4 Any questions concerning the application of these guidelines, or proposed special accommodation arrangements, should be referred to the Regional Archdeacon.

-- 8.5 The provision of a residence or an accommodation benefit to a member of the ministry staff is an exempt benefit and not subject to tax under current tax legislation. - 8.6 The payment of a housing allowance is taxable income in the hands of the member of the ministry staff, and PAYG deductions are required to be made from those payments.
-Generally, it would be unlikely that a member of the ministry staff could claim deductions for many of the expenses for which a housing allowance is used. - 8.7 The criteria used by Centrelink to assess the income of a member of the ministry staff in order to determine eligibility for various income support payments and low income health cards are different to those in the current tax legislation.
+- 8.5 The provision of a residence or an accommodation benefit to a member of the ministry staff is an exempt benefit and not subject to tax under current tax legislation nor is it subject to FBT. - 8.6 The direct payment of a housing allowance is taxable income in the hands of the member of the ministry staff, and PAYG deductions are required to be made from those payments.
+Generally, it would be unlikely that a member of the ministry staff could claim deductions for many of the expenses for which a housing allowance is used.
+Refer to paragraph 4.4 for tax implications of paying an allowance. - 8.7 The criteria used by Centrelink to assess the income of a member of the ministry staff in order to determine eligibility for various income support payments and low income health cards are different to those in the current tax legislation.
+Please refer to Centrelink guidelines which can be found at www.centrelink.gov.au